dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 following:

 Let _L_ be a library that exports a declaration _D_ named `main`.
-It is a compile-time error unless _D_ is a function.
+It is a compile-time error unless _D_ is a function declaration.
 It is a compile-time error if _D_ declares more than two required positional parameters, or if there are any required named parameters.
 It is a compile-time error if _D_ declares at least one positional parameter, and the first positional parameter has a type which is not a supertype of `List<String>`.

 Implementations are free to impose any additional restrictions on the signature of `main`.